Carol Wilson (footballer): Early life

 Carol Wilson grew up in Newcastle, England.
 Her father had played for Gateshead A.F.C.
 Youth, and fostered her interest in football: he encouraged her to walk as a child by kicking a football down the lane, and passed with her on the sidelines of Sunday league games they attended.
 She had informally played football with neighbour boys in back lanes from about the age of five, but would hide if other people came by as they mocked her for joining in.
 When she was eight, the family moved to a house that was next to a field, and she would practice on it with her father.
 A poor family, they would stand outside St James' Park to listen to the crowd when Newcastle United played, as they could never afford to go in.
 After going to the 1971 Women's World Cup, Wilson was invited to a reception with Newcastle United and took her father.
 With girls disallowed from playing football, she could not play in school but maintained her interest as she grew up.
-She joined the Royal Air Force (RAF) at the age of seventeen, as a physical training instructor.
+She joined the Women's Royal Air Force (WRAF) at the age of seventeen, as a physical training instructor.